RFKFraser/RFKFraser.github.io/_pages/about.md

 I’m currently based in Wellington, NZ, and I'm just finishing up a 5-year sprint with Foundry Lab solving metal casting.

 I'm looking for new opportunities!
-I would love to sink my teeth into a robotics heavy role and that is where i will be actively pursuing work.
+I would love to sink my teeth into a robotics-heavy role and that is where i will be actively pursuing work.
 Reach out if you would like to hear more about my experience or just want to chat.